HashCalc Pro

 Ab), or low-nibble upper (aB). - Byte layout: plain, colon-separated, comma + space, C-style

-{ 0x.., 0x.. }, array[0x.., 0x..], or custom. - Custom layout: set a prefix/suffix that wraps the whole digest, plus a per-byte prefix, separator, and suffix.
-Copies out ready-to-paste into code or a CI manifest.
+{ 0x.., 0x.. }, array[0x.., 0x..], or custom. - Custom layout: set a digest prefix/suffix plus per-byte prefix, separator, and suffix.

 .hash sidecar files